-Your diagnosis might impact on your business partners and staff in your company.
-It might also affect clients tied to a contract or long-term agreement.
+Your diagnosis might impact on your business partners and senior staff in your company.
+It might also affect clients if you are self-employed and tied to a contract or long-term agreement.
 If you tell them about your dementia they may be able to offer support and help you make adjustments.
-You may be able to reduce your hours or delegate or sub-contract some work.
+You may be able to reduce your hours, or delegate or sub-contract some work.
+If you work for yourself or your partner, it is important to make adjustments so that you can continue working for as long as you feel able to.